klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_stopWS <a id="admin_stopws"></a>

-The `stopWS` administrative method closes the currently open WebSocket RPC endpoint.
+The `stopWS` is an administrative method that closes the currently open WebSocket RPC endpoint.
 As the node can only have a single WebSocket endpoint running, this method takes no parameters, returning a boolean whether the endpoint was closed or not.

 | Client  | Method invocation            |
 | :-----: | ---------------------------- |